Haysto Logo

 Loan-to-value (LTV)

-LTV is a ratio that shows the size of mortgage a lender will offer you in relation to the value of the property you want to buy or remortgage.
+LTV is a ratio that shows the size of the mortgage a lender will offer you in relation to the value of the property you want to buy or remortgage.

-For example, if a lender offers a mortgage deal which has a maximum 90% LTV, that means they will lend you up to 90% of the property value.
+For example, if you want to buy a property worth £250,000 and a lender offers a mortgage deal with a maximum LTV of 90%, they will lend you up to £225,000, which is equal to 90% of the property value.

-Missed payment (or late payment)
+Missed payment

 Mortgage rate